mozilla/experimenter-docs/docs/data-scientists/telemetry.md

 ### Exposure

-This records an event at the moment the user is exposed to an experiment treatment.
+This should be recorded at the moment the user sees an experiment treatment *or would have seen it* if they are in a control branch.
 The event is triggered either by the code checking that a certain experiment feature is enabled or when that feature value is used.
 This is different from enrollment or experiment activation because it registers when a user actually gets exposed to the experiment feature.